rrafiringa/IS211_Assignment10/README.md

     );

 Save this database to a new file called pets.db.
 Once that is done, you should do the following:

 1. Create a script called load_pets.py, which will connect to the database in pets.db, and load up the data below using INSERT commands
     a.
 TODO

-2. Create a script called query_pets.py, which will
+2. Create a script called query_pets.py, which will:
     a.
 Connect to the database in pets.db
     b.
 Ask the user for a person’s ID number
     c.
 Print out data on the person (e.g. Bob Smith, 43 years old)